 You still have alternatives, which are described in the part after you switch off notifications in this tutorial.

-Boot your device in safe mode before you do anything.
+Fix#1Boot your device in safe mode before you do anything.

-Only preloaded applications like Contacts, Dialer, Settings, etc. are accessible in Safe mode. if a third-party programme is the root of the problem (which is very likely.)
+Only preloaded applications like Contacts, Dialer, Settings, etc. are accessible in Safe mode. if a third-party program is the root of the problem (which is very likely.)
 You can easily locate and remove it.

 As soon as you release the Power button, press and hold the Volume Down button until the manufacturer’s logo of your device appears.